 CodeCombat is an adventure game and curriculum that teaches kids coding fundamentals.
 Whether they're stuck in a dungeon surrounded by enemies or racing across a battlefield prepared to conquer a foe, CodeCombat puts players into the action.
-There are tons of levels and multiple courses including Computer Science 1-5, Game Development, and Web Development.
-Along with an individual version for home, the classroom version for schools allows teachers to select courses and monitor progress, as well as access a number of curriculum guides, lesson plans, cheat sheets, and more.
-Other features include clans, student-created games, and multiplayer arenas.
+There are hundreds of levels throughout 11 courses including Computer Science 1-6, Game Development 1-3, and Web Development 1-2.
+Through a robust dashboard, teachers select courses and monitor progress, as well as access comprehensive curriculum guides, lesson plans, cheat sheets, and more.
+The AP CSP Curriculum & Professional Development Hub is designed to support teachers preparing students for the AP Computer Science Principles exam.

-CodeCombat's "play first" approach gets kids gaming long before it occurs to them they might want to learn a little programming.
+CodeCombat's "play first" approach gets kids gaming long before it occurs to them they might want to learn computer programming.
 Fundamentally a game played by writing code, the site never feels like code school.
 Instead, the code works like a magical language, where properly formatted incantations animate the on-screen characters.
-While many educational games have tried to make learning more fun, this is a game in which the real challenge is to make fun more educational.

-The CodeCombat community has been expanding resources for teachers and learners.
-The teacher dashboard, curriculum guides, progress journals, and activities go a long way to scaffolding learning.
+The CodeCombat community has extensive resources for teachers and learners.
+The teacher dashboard, curriculum guides, progress journals, and “unplugged” activities go a long way to scaffolding learning.
 The open-source community has also provided a number of translations to meet student needs.
-Teachers would do well to check out this site to see an educational game done the right way.
+An authentic example of game-based learning, CodeCombat is an educational game done the right way.

 Key Standards Supported